A Graduation Requirement

 Los Angeles Unified School District added Service Learning as a required component to earn a diploma for students graduating in the class of 2009 and beyond.
-Chatsworth High School has implemented a plan to guarantee that all students who will be graduating from Chatsworth High School have the opportunity to complete a Service Learning project.
+Chatsworth Charter High School has implemented a plan to guarantee that all students who will be graduating from Chatsworth Charter High School have the opportunity to complete a Service Learning project.

-How will Chatsworth High School integrate Service Learning into the classroom?
+How will Chatsworth Charter High School integrate Service Learning into the classroom?

 Can students complete a Service Learning project on their own?

 CCHS expects all students to successfully complete a classroom-based Service Learning project.
 Provisions will be made for all eleventh grade students to work on a school-supervised Service Learning project.
 Each project must have administrative approval and be supervised by a teacher or administrator.
 Students will not be able to fulfill the requirement on their own.

 What happens to the Community Service requirement?

 Chatsworth Charter High School's Leadership Council has decided that there is significant value to both programs, and enough difference between the two, to continue to require that students perform community service as well as complete the Service Learning project.
 However, it may be possible for a Service Learning project to fulfill the Community Service requirement.

 Service Learning is a teaching/learning strategy in which students learn and develop through active participation in high quality service that meets the needs of a community.
 Service Learning strategies integrate into and enhance the rigorous academic curriculum.
 Service Learning is aligned with the state standards, fosters civic responsibility, and provides structured time for student reflection.